formulagp/Upgraded-Selection-Sort/README.md

 ## Installation

 To install this program, the user must download the files in this repository and create a new project from the downloaded files with the provided source code.
 The eBid_Monthly_Sales_DEc_2016.CSV must also be placed in the root folder where the main.cpp file is located.
-Once the program is built in C++, the software should run properly.
+Once the program is built in C++, the software will run properly.

 ## Getting Started